vinfreecs/genga/docs/Param.rst

    - 0 (default): no tidal forces
    - 1: use tidal forces

+- | :literal:`Use Rotational Deformation`: Flag to enable rotational deformation forces (See :ref:`RotationalDeformation`)

+   - 0 (default): no rotational deformation force
+   - 1: use rotational deformation force

 - | :literal:`Use force` : Old parameter to enable GR, tidal or rotational deformation.
-  | This parameter is outdated, use :literal:`Use GR`, :literal:`Use Tides` or  ..... instead.
+  | This parameter is outdated, use :literal:`Use GR`, :literal:`Use Tides` or :literal:`Use Rotational Deformation` instead.

    - 0 (default) no force applied
    - 1: Use GR correction with Hamiltonian splitting